FRNet: Frustum-Range Networks for Scalable LiDAR Segmentation: Related Work

-\textbf{Scalable LiDAR Segmentation.} Although Point-view~\cite{randlanet,kpconv}, voxel-view~\cite{spvnas,cylinder3d}, and multi-view~\cite{amvnet,uniseg} have achieved great success in LiDAR segmentation, they are often time-consuming and cannot achieve real-time processing.
-Recently, various methods proposed to project LiDAR points into range images along inclination and azimuth directions to balance the efficiency and accuracy of segmentation.
-SqueezeSeg~\cite{squeezeseg} and SqueezeSegV2~\cite{squeezesegv2} used the lightweight model SqueezeNet~\cite{squeezenet} to retain information.
-SqueezeSegV3~\cite{squeezesegv3} introduced a Spatially-Adaptive Convolution module to adjust kernel weights based on the locations of range images.
-RangeNet++~\cite{rangenet++} integrated Darknet into SqueezeSeg~\cite{squeezeseg} and proposed an efficient KNN post-processing for segmentation.
-RangeViT~\cite{rangevit} and RangeFormer~\cite{rangeformer} introduced popular transformer blocks to extract local and global information of the range images.
-These methods only learn the features of projected points while ignoring the occluded points.
+Although point-view~\cite{thomas2019kpconv,hu2020randla,zhang2023pids,puy2023waffleiron,wu2024ptv3}, sparse-voxel-view~\cite{tang2020spvnas,zhu2021cylinder3d,choy2019minkunet,zhao2022svaseg}, and multi-view~\cite{liong2020amvnet,xu2021rpvnet,alnaggar2021mpf,liu2023uniseg,liu2024m3net,liu2023segment} methods have achieved significant success in LiDAR segmentation, they often suffer from high computational costs and are unable to achieve real-time processing.
+Recently, various methods have been proposed to project LiDAR points into range images along inclination and azimuth directions to balance the efficiency and accuracy of segmentation~\cite{li2022coarse3d}.
+SqueezeSeg~\cite{wu2018squeezeseg} and SqueezeSegV2~\cite{wu2019squeezesegv2} use the lightweight model SqueezeNet~\cite{iandola2016squeezenet} to retain information.
+SqueezeSegV3~\cite{xu2020squeezesegv3} introduces a Spatially-Adaptive Convolution module to adjust kernel weights based on the locations of range images.
+RangeNet++~\cite{milioto2019rangenet++} integrates DarkNet into SqueezeSeg~\cite{wu2018squeezeseg} and proposes an efficient KNN post-processing for segmentation.
+RangeViT~\cite{ando2023rangevit} and RangeFormer~\cite{kong2023rangeformer} introduce transformer blocks to extract both local and global information from the range image.
+However, these methods only involve projected points and fail to extract contextual information for discarded points.
+To address this problem, WaffleIron~\cite{puy2023waffleiron} proposes to mix point and image features with residual connections.
+Although achieving promising performance, it requires downsampling points based on voxel grid and space neighborhood search for point feature embedding, which hinders it from real-time processing and end-to-end predictions over the entire point cloud.
+In this work, we propose an efficient integration of point and image features that preserves both the 3D geometric information from raw point features and the efficiency of 2D convolutions, eliminating the need for pre- or post-processing techniques and yielding superior scalability for real-time LiDAR segmentation.

-\textbf{LiDAR Post-Processing.} Prior works have proposed various post-processing techniques to reconstruct the semantic labels of occluded points based on 2D results.
-Many of these methods follow the CRF~\cite{squeezeseg} or KNN~\cite{rangenet++} approach to smooth the semantic results of occluded points.
-FIDNet~\cite{fidnet} proposed a Nearest Label Assignment (NLA) method for label smoothing.
-Both of these techniques are unsupervised and can not extract the features of all points in a learnable manner.
-RangeFormer~\cite{rangeformer} created sub-clouds from full point clouds and inferred each subset in a supervised manner, but it still relies on 2D prediction results.
-In contrast, our method involves the frustum region and predicts the semantic label of each point directly without any information loss, making it a fully end-to-end approach.